Enterprise Architecture

 - Cymbal Transit reference app

-Comment CONTROL PLANE JAVA and include your primary cloud plus whether your first use case is read-only copilots or transactional automation.
+If you want a one-page enterprise rollout blueprint (tool taxonomy, policy gates, and evaluation checklist), reach out via /contact and include your primary cloud and whether your first use case is read-only copilots or transactional automation.